keith/zap/README.md

 # zap

-A simple command line tool to remove a `.app` on OS X and its [related files](https://github.com/keith/zap/blob/master/zap#L80-90).
+A simple command line tool to remove a `.app` on macOS and its [related files](https://github.com/keith/zap/blob/master/zap#L80-90).

 Think [AppZapper](http://www.appzapper.com) from the command line.